Business Hub

 In the worst-case scenario, climate change could cost Germany up to 900 billion euros by 2050.
 These are the findings of a study conducted by the Federal Ministry for the Environment, Economics and Climate Protection at the beginning of 2023.
 In the best-case scenario, the costs would be 280 billion euros.
 However, health impairments, deaths from flooding and heat, the loss of biodiversity, a poorer quality of life and the strain on ecosystems are not included ¹.

 Researchers have calculated costs of at least 145 billion euros for the past 2000 to 2021, including 80 billion euros since 2018 alone.
 More than half of the recorded climate damage has occurred in the last five years alone.
 The flood disaster in the Ahr valley accounts for an important share of 40 billion euros ¹.
 Studies show that the number of extreme weather events such as storms, droughts, floods and fires has doubled since the early 1990s ².
 This also has an impact on the economy, which has to adapt to changing weather conditions.
+In addition to the high costs of climate change for the economy, there is also the threat of further consequences.

 The economic consequences of the climate crisis